 The award letter you receive when your retirement application is processed serves as your only proof of your life insurance coverage, so be sure to keep it with your important papers.
 The certificate of insurance with coverage provisions can be viewed by following the Employee Benefits links on the Michigan Civil Service Commission website.

-If you purchased supplemental life insurance from ReliaStar as an active member, you may choose to continue your coverage in retirement.
-Voya Financial® is the current administrator for your ReliaStar policy.
+If you purchased supplemental life insurance as an active member, you may choose to continue your coverage in retirement.
+As of 11/01/2020, Reliance Standard is the current administrator of this policy.
 For more information, contact your state police human resource office.
+If you choose to continue this benefit in retirement, complete the Reliance Standard Beneficiary Designation Form and mail to Office of Retirement Services, P.O.
+Box 30171, Lansing, MI 48909-7671 or fax to (517) 284-4416.
+For questions completing the form, contact the Benefit Resource Group at 810-735-6500.